FTWinston/RoutePlanning/README.md

 To compete with others, try to minimise either the _total difference travelled_ by all cars, or the _longest distance travelled_ by any one car.

 ### Caveats
+The output of each test will include the two metrics described above, and will also log the actions of every car.

 Each car can hold any number of passengers.

 This project is in .NET 6, so you'll need Visual Studio 2022.